Shaaali/identity-apps/docs/get-started/create-asgardeo-account.md

     <img :src="$withBase('/assets/img/guides/get-started/sign-up-to-asgardeo.png')" alt="Sign up to Asgardeo">

-    You will receive an invitation mail to your email address.
+    You will receive an mail with instructions.

-3. From your email, click **Try Asgardeo** and follow the instructions on the Asgardeo console's sign-in page.
+3. From your email, click **Confirm** and follow the instructions on the Asgardeo console's sign-in page.

-When you are done, you can sign in to the Asgardeo console.
+When you are done, you will be signed in to the Asgardeo console.
 You can now manage your own user account and organization. <a :href="$withBase('/guides/your-asgardeo/')">Learn more</a>.

 ## Sign in to the console